saltstack/salt/doc/topics/cloud/vagrant.rst

     # /etc/salt/cloud.profiles.d/vagrant.conf

-    salt-this-machine:
-      ssh_host: 12.34.56.78
+    vagrant-machine:
-      ssh_username: root  # the username on the client
+      host: my-vhost  # the Salt id of the virtual machine's host computer.
-      key_filename: '/etc/salt/mysshkey.pem'
       provider: my-vagrant-config
+      cwd: /srv/machines  # the path to your Virtualbox file.
-      runas: my-username  # the username who defined the Vagrantbox on the hose
+      runas: my-username  # the username who defined the Vagrantbox on the host
+      vagrant_up_timeout: 180 # timeout for cmd.run of the "vagrant up" command (seconds)

 The machine can now be created and configured with the following command:

 .. code-block:: bash

-    salt-cloud -p salt-this-machine my-machine
+    salt-cloud -p vagrant-machine my-machine

-This will create the machine specified by the cloud profile, ``salt-this-machine``, and will give the machine the minion id of ``my-machine``.
+This will create the machine specified by the cloud profile, ``vagrant-machine``, and will give the machine the minion id of ``my-machine``.
 If the command was executed on the salt-master, its Salt key will automatically be signed on the master.